Remi Wolf

 Remi Francis Wolf (born February 2, 1996) is an American singer and songwriter from Palo Alto, California.
 As a senior in high school, she appeared as a contestant on American Idol in 2014.
 After completing her undergraduate music studies in 2018, she made her solo debut with the self-released extended play You're a Dog! in October 2019.
 Wolf subsequently released her second EP and major-label debut, I'm Allergic to Dogs!, on Island Records and Virgin EMI Records in June 2020, followed by her debut studio album, Juno, in October 2021.
 She released her second album, Big Ideas, on July 12, 2024.
+Her third studio album, Mud, will be released on October 9, 2026.

 Early life and education

 Wolf was born in Palo Alto, California, on February 2, 1996, to a Sicilian mother and a Russian-Persian father.
 At around the age of eight she became interested in competitive skiing, and competed during her youth.

 When she was 14, Wolf formed her first band with a friend.
 They called it Remi and Chloe (later, Remi, Chloe, & The Extracts).
 As a senior at Palo Alto High School, Wolf appeared as a contestant during the audition rounds on the thirteenth season of American Idol in 2014, being cut in Hollywood week without being aired there.
 At age 17, she moved to Los Angeles, where she attended the USC Thornton School of Music, graduating in 2018 at the age of 22.